ndkchung/assignment-5/README.md

 **'src' Directory**
 * 'rainfall_analysis'
   * 'models.py': Defines the 'DataReader' class with methods for reading data, plotting rainfall data, and implementing data analysis models.
-  * 'runner.py': Runs rainfall analysis by taking user input for the subdivision and year, plotting the rainfall for each month and displaying the average rainfall.
+  * 'runner.py': Runs rainfall analysis by taking user input for the subdivision and year, plotting the rainfall for each month, and displaying the average rainfall.
   * 'plot.png': Contains the plot that was generated using madplotlib.

 * 'tests'
   * 'test_models': Unit tests to verify the functionality of the 'DataReader' class within the 'models.py' module.
+  * 'plot.png': Contains the plot that was generated from the unit tests.

 ## Software Utilization